-When you were young, you may have said that you wanted to one day be the President or a congressman.
+When you were young, you may have said that you wanted to one day be the President or a congressman so that you can fight for democracy and the rights of people, and solve all of the issues in this world.
 In fact, it seems as though such aspirations are right there with being a firefighter or police officer for most young children.
 I had these aspirations myself once (and still sometimes do).

 But as we grow older, we see the reality of politics.
-It is a career filled with risks, publicity, and being hated by half of the population.
+It is a career filled with risks, publicity, and citizens united in their apparent hate for you and your political stand.
 Instead of glamorous speeches and massive houses, you are just as likely to end up unemployed.
 Politics is a complicated career path, and even those who are successful see a variety of major setbacks in their careers.

 So is there any money to be made in being a career politician?
 Maybe, if you are successful.
 Let’s take a look at some of the financial considerations of a political career.

 When we look at politicians, many of them do make a substantial income.
 President Obama makes $400,000 per year, which is obviously a massive salary.
-And that doesn’t even count all of the benefits he gets, like living in the White House and having constant security.
+And that doesn’t even count all of the benefits he gets, like living in the White House and having constant security, and having plenty of influence all around the globe.
 The next step down the ladder would be Congress.
 Members of the House of Representatives make $174,000 per year, plus benefits.
 This is similar to the levels seen in Canada, where members of Parliament make a $157,731 salary and the Prime Minister makes $315,462.

 And while those are fantastic salaries, remember that those are the upper levels of national governments.
 Being President of the United States is like being the CEO of one of the biggest companies in the world, all of whom make many times what the President does.
 If you are at the lower levels of political ladder, you may not make as much.
 Salaries for local and state political positions range from barely above the poverty line up till about $100,000.